llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

                   OpenMP compiler actually already supports the
                   `present` or `no_alloc` map type modifier.
                 * `-fopenacc-present-omp=alloc` suppresses the
-                  diagnostic for `present` by changing its translation to use the standard OpenMP `alloc` map type without the `present` modifier.
-In this case, there is no runtime error when the specified variable is not present on the device.
+                  diagnostic for the OpenACC `present` clause by changing its translation to use the standard OpenMP `alloc` map type without the `present` modifier.
+                  Contrary to OpenACC `present` clause semantics, this translation does not produce a runtime error when the specified variable is not present on the device.
                   However, this translation should be sufficient for OpenACC applications that are robust enough not to actually encounter this runtime error.
                 * `-fopenacc-no-create-omp=alloc` suppresses the
-                  diagnostic for `no_create` by changing its
-                  translation to use the standard OpenMP map type `alloc` without the `no_alloc` modifier:
+                  diagnostic for the OpenACC `no_create` clause by changing its translation to use the standard OpenMP map type `alloc` without the `no_alloc` modifier.
+                  Contrary to OpenACC `no_create` clause semantics,
+                  this translation attempts to allocate the specified data when it is not already present on the device.
-                    * This translation is probably only useful when both of the following conditions are met:
+                  Thus, this translation is probably only useful when all of the following conditions are met:
-                        * Application behavior is being testing with small data sets in initial attempts to port to OpenMP.
+                    * The application is being tested with smaller data sets, perhaps in initial attempts to port to OpenMP.
+Otherwise, the unexpected allocations could produce performance degradation or memory exhaustion.
+                    * Any subarray specified in a `no_create` clause never conflicts with any subarray already present on the device or any subarray specification encountered during the execution of the associated region.
+The unexpected allocations can cause such subarray conflicts to produce compile-time or runtime errors.
-                        * The application guarantees that, for every variable specified in a `no_create` clause, if the variable is not already present on the device, then it is not accessed within the associated region.
+                    * For any variable specified in a `no_create` clause, no data transfers for that variable are encountered during the execution of the associated region.
+The unexpected allocations can suppress those data transfers.
-                    * The reason for these conditions is that, contrary to `no_create` semantics, this translation allocates the specified data when it is not already present on the device, and the impact can include:
-                        * Performance degradation.
-                        * Device memory exhaustion.
-                        * Incorrect run-time behavior when there's a statically or dynamically nested data clause or runtime library call for the specified data.
-For example, if there's a nested `copy` clause, its data transfers are now suppressed.
-If a nested data clause specifies a conflicting subarray, a run-time error might now occur.
                 * There are various other imperfect translations of these clauses to standard OpenMP that might be useful under other conditions.
 We will consider adding support if there is user demand.
+See the section "Data Directives" in `README-OpenACC-design.md` for a discussion of alternative translations that we considered for the OpenACC `present` clause.
         * `-fopenacc[-ast]-print=acc`, `-ast-print`, `-ast-dump`,
           etc. mode:
             * Debugging modes like these do not actually print OpenMP